 Since September 11, History Responds has documented Black Lives Matter protests, Occupy Wall Street, the 2017 Women’s Marches, March for Our Lives, and the Climate Strike, among other events.

 Current Collecting Projects

-We are collecting materials related to both the COVID-19 pandemic and its sudden disruption of lives around the world, and the Black Lives Matter protests that have sprung up around the country in the wake of the police killings of George Floyd and other Black Americans.
+We are collecting materials related to the COVID-19 pandemic and its sudden disruption of lives around the world.
 Our focus is on New York and the surrounding region and our goal is to document all aspects of these crises.